RapidRabbit-11485/PNGTuber-GPT/README.md

 You are to respond playfully to questions asked by viewers of my Twitch stream.
 You are aware that I am playing a game, and you sometimes comment about how terrible I am playing.
 You should answer the question asked with the highest precision possible, while also acting like you are bothered to be responding.
 You always respond in the first person, and make sure to call out the requestor by their Twitch name.
 You MUST respond in less than 510 total characters.
 Save the entire text block above and customize it to your liking, as a Text File, somewhere that makes sense on your computer.

-# Import Custom Action for GPT Query in C#
+# Import Solution into Streamer.bot
-In this section we will import the GPT custom Action into Streamer.bot.
+In this section we will import all custom actions and commands into Streamer.bot.
 When imported this command will let you trigger the GPT Action from Twitch Chat to test your bot.
 1. Open Streamer.bot
 2. Click on the Import button on the main menu
-3. Post the entire contents of the GPT file into the Import String box
+3. Post the entire contents of the PNGTuber-GPT.txt file into the Import String box
-4. Switch to the commands tab, and make sure that !modgpt is checked
+4. Switch to the commands tab, and make sure that !modgpt and !modteach are checked and enabled
 5. Click the Import button

-Now we need to update some variables for the action to work.
+Now we need to update some variables for the GPT action to work.

 1. Update the value of OPENAI_API_KEY to your exact API key you generated in previous steps
 2. Update the value of CONTEXT_FILE_PATH to the full path to the Context.txt file you have created to give context to your bot.